MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 In this case, the Canary model can achieve reliable and safe deployment with the option to roll back.
 First, a new stamp is deployed with code changes.
 The deployment pipeline references the pre-provisioned virtual network and allocates subnets, deploys resources, adds private endpoints.
 Then, it shifts traffic to the new subnets.

 When the existing stamp is no longer required, all stamp resources are deleted by the pipeline, except the pre-provisioned network.
-This takes the stamp to a factory reset state, and is used for the next new deployment.
+It will take the stamp to a factory reset state, and is used for the next new deployment.

 #### DINE (deploy-if-not-exists) Azure policies